Tin selenide: Use in energy harvesting

 At room temperature, the crystal structure of SnSe is Pnma.
 However, at ~750 K, it undergoes a phase transition that results in a higher symmetry Cmcm structure.
 This phase transition preserves many of the advantageous transport properties of SnSe.
 The dynamic structural behavior of SnSe involving the reversible phase transition helps to preserve the high power factor.
 The Cmcm phase, which is structurally related to the low temperature Pnma phase, exhibits a substantially reduced energy gap and enhanced carrier mobilities while maintaining the ultralow thermal conductivity thus yielding the record ZT.
-Because of SnSe’s layered structure, which does not conduct heat well, one end of the SnSe single crystal can get hot while the other remains cool.
+Because of SnSe's layered structure, which does not conduct heat well, one end of the SnSe single crystal can get hot while the other remains cool.
 This idea can be paralleled with the idea of a posture-pedic mattress that does not transfer vibrations laterally.
 In SnSe, the ability of crystal vibrations (also known as phonons) to propagate through the material is significantly hampered.
 This means heat can only travel due to hot carriers (an effect that can be approximated by the Wiedemann–Franz law), a heat transport mechanism that is much less significant to the total thermal conductivity.
 Thus the hot end can stay hot while the cold end remains cold, maintaining the temperature gradient needed for thermoelectric device operation.
 The poor ability to carry heat through its lattice enables the resulting record high thermoelectric conversion efficiency.
 The previously reported nanostructured all-scale hierarchical PbTe-4SrTe-2Na (with a ZT of 2.2) exhibits a lattice thermal conductivity of 0.5 W m−1 K−1.
 The unprecedentedly high ZT ~2.6 of SnSe arises primarily from an even lower lattice thermal conductivity of 0.23 W m−1 K−1.
 However, in order to take advantage of this ultralow lattice thermal conductivity, the synthesis method must result in macroscale single crystals as p-type polycrystalline SnSe has been shown to have a significantly reduced ZT.
 Enhancement in the figure of merit above a relatively high value of 2.5 can have sweeping ramifications for commercial applications especially for materials using less expensive, more Earth-abundant elements that are devoid of lead and tellurium (two materials that have been prevalent in the thermoelectric materials industry for the past couple decades).

-Other uses
+Other possible uses

 Tin selenides may be used for optoelectronic devices, solar cells, memory switching devices, and anodes for lithium-ion batteries.